Prediction of 'artificial' urban archetypes at the pedestrian-scale through a synthesis of domain expertise with machine learning methods: Detection of artificial towns with machine learning models

-The classification task has been performed with a \code{Scikit-learn} Extra-Trees classifier \parencite{Pedregosa2011} which was selected for its speed and classification performance for the given dataset and task at hand.
-Several other classifiers, particularly Random Forests, showed similar (if slower) performance and would likewise be suitable for the current analysis step.
+As shown in the preceding plots, there is a tendency for New Towns to lag other towns when comparing pedestrian-scale metrics such as closeness centralities, land-use accessibilities, and mixed-use diversity.
+These indicators are averaged for each town boundary and, complete with existing classifications (i.e. New Town and expanded-town designations), is fed to an Extra-Trees machine-learning classifier\footnote{ The classification task is performed with a \code{Scikit-learn} Extra-Trees classifier \citep{Pedregosa2011}, selected for its (computational) speed and classification performance for the given dataset and task at hand.
+Several other classifiers, particularly Random Forests, were reviewed and showed similar (if slower) performance and would likewise be suitable for the current analysis step.
 Extra Trees classifiers consist of an ensemble of decision trees which filter data through binary decision steps to predict an outcome: starting from a single node, the classifier consequently builds a tree-like structure capable of filtering data into distinct bundles of classifications.
-Decision trees are grown using algorithms employing one of several techniques, though the intuition is that each node seeks a splitting point for a given feature that would subsequently reduce the `impurity' of the data passing through that step, e.g. Gini impurity or cross-entropy for classification tasks, or mean-squared-error for regression tasks.
+Decision trees are grown using algorithms employing one of several techniques, though the intuition is that each node seeks a splitting point for a given feature that would subsequently reduce the `impurity' of the data passing through that step; for example, Gini impurity or cross-entropy for classification tasks, or mean-squared-error for regression tasks.
 Despite their simplicity, decision trees can fit complex non-linear data but suffer a tendency to overfit and can produce notoriously noisy results.
-They consequently function better in ensembles --- such as Extra Trees --- which reduce variance by averaging between collections of the inherently noisy, but low bias, decision trees \parencite{Hastie2013, Geron2017, Raschka2016}.
-Hyperparameters were selected using a cross-validated grid-search, giving a final Extra Trees ensemble of 500 estimators using the entropy criterion and a maximum tree depth of 10.
+They consequently function better in ensembles --- such as Extra Trees --- which reduce variance by averaging between collections of the inherently noisy, but low bias, decision trees \citep{Hastie2013, Geron2017, Raschka2016}.
+Hyperparameters were selected using a cross-validated grid-search, giving a final Extra Trees ensemble of 500 estimators using the entropy criterion and a maximum tree depth of 10. } tasked with learning and subsequently discriminating artificial forms of development from historic.
+Each iteration proceeds as follows: \begin{itemize} \item The dataset is divided using an 80\%/20\% train/test split, with the same split used for subsequent iterations; \item The training set is fed to the model which learns to discern `artificial towns' based on thus-far already labelled examples of New Towns and expanded-towns; \item After each training step, the model is applied to the dataset and predicts artificial from historic locations. \item Because the model is being trained on an impartially labelled dataset, it initially predicts a substantial number of `false positive' candidate locations exhibiting characteristics that are similar to officially designated New Towns and expanded-towns; \item False positive locations are reviewed with the benefit of domain expertise and are classified accordingly; \item The process repeats until the `human-in-the-loop' no longer identifies additional locations for labelling. \end{itemize} Earlier iterations of the model identify the more extreme cases of artificial development whereas later iterations increasingly flag locations such as historic cores that were later surrounded to varying degrees by suburban sprawl.
+In reality, few historic locations have not been affected to some degree, and there is consequently no clear cut-off at which towns are either primarily artificial or historic: the determination of this threshold is left to human judgement and the model aligns accordingly.
+This process leads to the identification of 185 towns listed in Figure~\ref{text:artificial_towns} consisting of either artificial development or a sufficiently substantial amount of artificial development that has been added to previously `historic' cores.
+The final iteration of the model attains a 96\%/89\% train/test f1-score (weighted average of precision and recall)\footnote{ The test-set is not used for model training and in the conventional sense this affords a measure of rigour when evaluating model performance if generalised to unseen data.
+In this case, the accuracy metric assumes a different nuance because the classifications are iteratively developed using a closed-loop dataset under human supervision, meaning that the model is not being generalised to other datasets and the accuracy metric is, in essence, simply a reflection of the extent to which the model is capable of emulating the human-in-the-loop's discriminatory threshold for discerning artificial from historic forms of development. }.